[This post has already been read 8842 times!]

 Before the rise of the Internet, classroom teaching primarily took place in a closed room, only attended by students and their teachers.
-In many schools, up to the point where the Internet, mobile devices and wireless networks entered the classroom, classroom teaching was the most common way to organize the education.
+In many schools, up to the point where the Internet, mobile devices and wireless networks entered the classroom, classroom teaching was the most common way to organize education.
 This article is a smaller part of a paper called “Digitalisation of education — the theory of the three waves”.

 The paper* is an empirically based theory about how class teaching seems to change in the era of digital media.
-The paper uses a study in the Danish upper secondary schools to build a theory of the theory of the three waves.
+The paper uses a study in the Danish upper secondary schools to build a theory of the three waves.
 In this article, we will highlight some of the descriptions of the changes towards the digitalisation of education.

 The Danish Upper Secondary School

 The scope is limited to a discussion of the educational changes observed in the Danish upper secondary schools.
 Yet, we would argue that our findings might hold true for all educational settings with similar conditions.
-Briefly put, these conditions can be described as follows: Before the about the change rise of the Internet, classroom teaching primarily took place in a closed room, only attended by students and their teachers.
+Briefly put, these conditions can be described as follows: Before the change rise of the Internet, classroom teaching primarily took place in a closed room, only attended by students and their teachers.
 This was also the case in the Danish upper secondary – as in many other schools – up to the point where the Internet, mobile devices and wireless networks entered the classroom.
 In the Danish upper secondary school, the new digital infrastructure appeared in the years after the Danish school reform from 2005.
 One of the new demands in this reform was that teachers should make use of information technologies.
 In compliance with this demand, the schools invested in wireless networks, computers and, to some degree, mobile devices.
 Also, it became frequent that students and teachers brought their smartphones and other devices to the classroom, using them for private as well as educational reasons.

 What effects do the new media bring about?
 How do teachers and students react?
 Which difficulties arise?
 Which new possibilities?
 Does it alter the educational interaction between students and teachers fundamentally?
 On the other hand, does it only result in minor modifications?
 These are our questions.